 7. Finish and Assemble the Epoxy Resin River Table

 I let the epoxy setup over night and took it out of the clamps the next day.
 The miter turned out great and all I needed was some final sanding before finish.

 I applied a two part oil based finish to the slab and the cherry and epoxy really came to life.
 The knots, spalting and grain variation in the cherry just pops against the depth of the blue epoxy resin with the metallic pigments.
 I buffed the oil off the surface and was ready for the base.

 I mounted the base upside down and shimmed the wood as necessary to fit my less than perfect welding job.
 I left the top of the base open in the back so at no is the metal crossing under the epoxy and obscuring the light passing through.

 This project really challenged me to try new things.
 It was fun to work with new materials like metal and epoxy resin and I’m looking forward to incorporating them into more projects in the future.

-Now the you’ve seen how to make a waterfall epoxy river table from a live edge slab you can head over to my Furniture Projects page to see some of the other pieces I’ve made.
+Now the you’ve seen how to make a DIY epoxy river table from a live edge slab you can head over to my Furniture Projects page to see some of the other pieces I’ve made.